Bumbleboss/Bumbleboss/README.md

 ### Hello!

-I am a graphics designer and developer that strives to create a refined meaningful product.<br>
+I am a graphic designer and developer that strives to create a refined meaningful product.<br>
 Feel free to browse my professional work on my [portfolio](https://bumbleboss.xyz), otherwise, do enjoy looking at my repositories.

 #### For nerds: